 I think I’ve already drummed into you the downsides, as well as the harm not utilising reviews means for your business, so why leave money on the table?
-At Reviews.co.uk we have a Small Business Plan which is designed to meet your needs affordably, where we can work alongside your business as you grow.
+At Reviews.co.uk we have plans designed to meet your needs affordably, where we can work alongside your business as you grow.
 You can visit our plan page to find out more.

-To spread your image further afield using reviews, and if you still staunchly support WOM, you can share your reviews to social media sites such as Facebook and Twitter.
+To spread your image further afield using small business reviews, and if you still staunchly support WOM, you can share your reviews to social media sites such as Facebook and Twitter.
 Again you promote your brand, enable a form of thank you shout-out for your customers, to essentially drive traffic towards your Small Business further.

-Collecting and publishing reviews also keeps the content on your webpage fresh.
+Collecting and publishing small business reviews also keeps the content on your webpage fresh.
 Customers are able to see activity through the reviews left, informing them your business is not stale, and if others are buying from you – so should they!
 If you’re worried about a dry spell, or simply that you won’t get enough custom, don’t fret, keep reading to find out how you can easily start collecting reviews.

-You can harness the power of your previous customers using our review booster, which sends an invitation to them asking them to leave a company review for your business.
+You can harness the power of your previous customers using our Review Booster, which sends an invitation to them asking them to leave a small business review for your business.
 Not only that, as you collect and publish your reviews, this improves your online reputation, increases traffic to your site as well as conversion, creating an exponential well of reviews and fresh content on your webpage, and Google Local.

 Your review invitation emails can include voucher codes for your store to encourage customers to leave a review for your Small Business.
 Individuals can be informed of the offer of a voucher, or the entry into a prize draw before they leave their review.
 It must be noted that voucher codes are not for eliciting only positive reviews, but are offered as a thank you for leaving a review, whatever its nature.